 “Hybrid technology is an important option on the road for reducing vehicle emissions.
 As the technology continues to develop and we have the opportunity to test the suitability of our technology in new markets like Australia, we expect demand to keep growing worldwide,” says David Mead, General Manager of Volvo Bus Australia.

-“Globally, Volvo hybrid technology has proven to save significant levels of fuel consumption, reducing carbon dioxide emissions by similar amounts” says David Mead.
+“Globally, Volvo hybrid technology has proven to save significant levels of fuel consumption, reducing carbon dioxide emissions by similar amounts.”

-The Volvo B5RH is assembled with a locally designed and built Volgren body following the same chassis and body approach of Volvo’s industry leading city chassis, the Volvo B7RLE.
+The Volvo B5RLEH is assembled with a locally designed and built Volgren body following the same chassis and body approach of Volvo’s industry leading city chassis, the Volvo B7RLE.

 The fully integrated parallel hybrid system used in the Volvo B5RH allows the vehicle to operate on either electric only, diesel only or a combination of both depending on conditions and energy requirements.